-- Referencing this map, describe the existing route(s) that currently connect the affected transportation-related and community-identified destinations and why the route(s) are not adequate. - Referencing this map, describe how the project links or connects, or encourages the use of existing routes to transportation-related and community identified destinations where an increase in active transportation modes can be realized, including but not limited to: schools, school facilities, transit facilities, community, social service or medical centers, employment centers, high density or affordable housing, regional, State or national trail system, recreational and visitor destinations or other community-identified destinations.
-Specific destinations must be identified. - For combined I/NI projects: discuss how the encouragement and education program will help address the needs.
+- Referencing this map, describe the existing route(s) that currently connect the affected transportation-related and community-identified destinations and why the route(s) are not adequate. - Referencing this map, describe how the project links or connects, or encourages the use of existing routes to transportation-related and community-identified destinations where an increase in active transportation modes can be realized, including but not limited to: schools, school facilities, transit facilities, community, social service or medical centers, employment centers, high density or affordable housing, regional, State or national trail system, recreational and visitor destinations or other community-identified destinations.
+Specific destinations must be identified. - For combined I/NI projects, describe the non-infrastructure program, the population it will serve, and how the program will use education and encouragement to address the needs identified in Part A.